LiveEngage-Examples/LiveEngageExamples/APIs/README.md

 # Agent Groups API

 This folder contains examples for connecting to the Agent Groups API.
-Curerntly there are examples for: Python.
+Curerntly there are examples for: Python and NodeJS.
 You can find more information about these examples in the README.md file inside this folder.

 # Engagement History API